Gonorrhoea – aka the clap STI

 If you also have chlamydia you’ll be given a combination of antibiotics to treat both STIs.

-I’ve heard it’s resistant to antibiotics?
+Is gonorrhoea resistant to antibiotics?

 The best way to protect yourself from gonorrhoea (in fact any type of STI) is to limit the number of sexual partners you have and try to ask them about their sexual history – the more partners they’ve had, the higher the risk of infection.

-What if I ignore it?
+What happens if you ignore gonorrhoea?

 Ignoring gonorrhoea can lead to a whole host of serious health problems, including pelvic inflammatory disease (PID), infertility in both men and women, and ectopic pregnancy.